-For years, newspapers, locals and especially farmers have lamented the downward spiral that agriculture has taken over the last century.
+For years, newspapers, locals, and especially farmers have lamented the downward spiral that agriculture has taken over the last century.
 I heard it as I was growing up in Ulysses, Kansas.
 I heard it in the news when I moved away from that small town.
 I continue to hear it on economic updates.
-But, what I don’t think I ever fully realized, were the ghost towns that agricultural decline has made across agricultural states.
+But, what I don’t think I ever fully realized, were the ghost towns that the agricultural decline has made across agricultural states.

 We’re all familiar with mining ghost towns, historic cow towns, Route 66 ghost towns, and others that died industrial deaths.
 Many died when the railroads were removed as the population moved to automobile travel.
 But, the farming ghost towns are something new to me, even though I grew up in the midst of them.
-To consciously see these dying towns that litter the vast plains is a whole other thing altogether.
+To consciously see these dying towns that litter the vast plains is another thing altogether.
 I mean – really see them.

-As to the many other towns without additional economic venues, I’ve passed by them dozens of times on my way back for a visit, without giving a second glance, much less, a second thought.
+As to the many other towns without additional economic venues, I’ve passed by them dozens of times on my way back for a visit without giving a second glance, much less a second thought.

 But, on this trip, the excitement is dampened as these are “new” ghost towns.
-Those people that once prospered in the now decaying structures might very well be my father’s friends, they were certainly the parents or grandparents of people I know, many are still alive – living down the street watching their towns crumble around them.
+Those people that once prospered in the now decaying structures might very well be my father’s friends, they were certainly the parents or grandparents of people I know, and many are still alive – living down the street, watching their towns crumble around them.

-Though this may be the first time I’ve really noticed these emerging “ghost towns,” this is not a new phenomenon.
-From North Dakota to theTexas Panhandle, and to the east and the west, small towns of the Great Plains have been declining in population for 75 years.
+Though this may be the first time I’ve noticed these emerging “ghost towns,” this phenomenon is not new.
+From North Dakota to the Texas Panhandle, and the east and the west, small towns of the Great Plains have declined in population for 75 years.